mighty-gerbils/gerbil/doc/tutorial/lang.md

 which take the form of a pattern and an optional action.

 #### The Parser Specification Grammar
-So the general form of a parser specification can be given in a form ofEBNF:
+So the general form of a parser specification can be given in a declarative form of EBNF notation:
 ```
-ParserSpec    <- Rule*
+Parser        <- Rule*
 Rule          <- Production AltProduction*
 Production    <- Pattern Action
               |  Pattern